 07 of 10

 Williamsburg, unlike some New York City neighborhoods, is home to plenty of green space.
-McCarren Park is centrally located betwen Nassau Ave, Bayard St, Leonard St, and N 12 Streets and has baseball fields and basketball courts, bocce, playgrounds, running tracks and dog run areas.
+McCarren Park is centrally located between Nassau Avenue, Bayard, Leonard, and North 12th Street.
+It has baseball fields and basketball courts, bocce, playgrounds, running tracks and dog run areas.
 You can also visit East River State Park for killer Manhattan views.
 On the weekends, eat outdoors like a king or queen at Smorgasburg, an outdoor food festival held every Saturday from the spring through the fall.

 08 of 10

 Given the locavore, farm-to-table ethos in this corner of Brooklyn, it's no surprise that one can also find interesting cooking classes.
 Need to learn how to carve a hock of ham?
 What to do with knives?
 How to make a killer pie crust?
 Take a class at Brooklyn Kitchen.
-Then head to Whisk, a to-die-for kitchen supply store.
-Or, treat yourself to a tour of the acclaimed Mast Brothers chocolatier.Continue to 9 of 10 below.
+(Afterwards stock your own kitchen with goods from the locally-owned kitchen supply store, Whisk.)Continue to 9 of 10 below.

 09 of 10

 Even if you're not from the 'hood, why not have a birthday party or special occasion in Williamsburg?
 (Because if there's anything people know in this neighborhood, it's how to party.)
 Luckily, the neighborhood has plenty of great bars that can handle a crowd.
 The spacious Berry Park is a massive beer garden with a huge roof deck.
 Meanwhile, The Commodore, a sweaty, hip saloon, has excellent cocktails and some of the best friend chicken in the whole city.
 Check more of the best bars in Williamsburg for a birthday party, or rent a lane or two at Brooklyn Bowl and call all your friends.

 10 of 10